 - Analyze risk patterns and trends

-Challenges in Building Customized Enterprise Risk Management Framework
+Challenges in Building a Customized Enterprise Risk Management Framework

 Organizations, including banks and financial institutions, may choose or apply ERM frameworks by industry, such as COBIT, COSO, RIMS, SOC 2 Type 2, ISO 27001, CMMC, and FedRAMP, or use these existing frameworks to build a customized ERM framework depending on the business goals, organization structure, available resources, and technology infrastructure.
 However, building a customized enterprise risk management framework is a complex task due to the following challenges: